john-data-chen/next-dnd-starter-kit/README.md

 - **Drag and Drop**: [dnd-kit](https://dndkit.com/)
 - **CI/CD**: [GitHub Actions](https://github.com/features/actions), [Vercel](https://vercel.com/home), [Codecov](https://codecov.io/), [SonarQube](https://sonarcloud.io/)

-## 📦 Core Framework Versions Decision
+## 📦 Core Framework Versions and Upgrade Decision

-- Next.js: ^14.x (Production-ready version with stable App Router.
-I will postpone upgrade to 15.x until it is more stable)
+- At the beginning, I sticked to previous Next 14.x and React 18.x for better ecosystem and packages support.
+If stability is top priority in your project, I suggest you postpone upgrade to the latest versions.
-- React: ^18.x (Awaiting better ecosystem and packages support for 19.x)
+- At the late stage, upgraded to Next 15.x and React 19.x for better performance and stability by using new improvements such as [Turbopack](https://nextjs.org/docs/app/api-reference/turbopack)

 ## 🚀 Getting Started